tronprotocol/documentation-en/docs/api/rpc.md

 Nodes: Fullnode

 Description:
 Transfer, vote, issuance of token, or participation in token offering.
-Sending signed transaction information to node, and broadcasting it to the entire network after witness verification.
+Sending signed transaction information to node, and broadcasting it to the entire network after super representatives verification.

 **4.&nbsp;Create an account**